algosup/2023-2024-project-5-flutter-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 ### 2. Overview

-Adopte Un Candidat is an innovative recruitment platform designed to revolutionize the traditional hiring process by leveraging a 'Tinder-style' matching system.
+"Adopte Un Candidat" is an innovative recruitment platform designed to revolutionize the traditional hiring process by leveraging a 'Tinder-style' matching system.
 The primary objective of this application is to facilitate a fair and efficient job matching process by prioritizing the anonymization of candidates and companies, thereby focusing solely on skills and compatibility rather than demographic factors that can lead to bias.

 ### 3. Purpose